 - Existing directors (appointed on or before 31 October 2021) will have until 30 November 2022 to apply and be able to apply from 1 November 2021.
 So, we suggest that you sign up for your MyGovID now in preparation for the changes.

 - New directors appointed between 1 November 2021 and 4 April 2022 will need to apply for their DIN within 28 days of their appointment.
-From April 5 2022 you will need to apply before your appointment.
+So from now on ALL new directors will need to apply for their MyGovID before their appointment.

 Step 1: Apply for your MyGovID